Kebwd/property-finder/README.md

 ### API Changes
 1. Develop in `property-finder-api/src/`
 2. Test locally with `npm run dev`
-3. Deploy to Railway with `railway up`
+3. Deploy to Vercel with `vercel --prod`

 ## 📞 Support & Handover Notes

 ### Critical Information
 - **Lianjia Integration**: Fully implemented but requires CAPTCHA handling
-- **Database**: All schemas and pipelines are production-ready
+- **Database**: All schemas and pipelines are production-ready on Supabase
-- **Deployment**: Both frontend and API are cloud-deployed and stable
+- **Deployment**: Both frontend and API are deployed on Vercel for seamless integration

 ### Known Limitations
 - Lianjia requires manual intervention for CAPTCHA